 Now known as Category N, and focused more on the condition of the vehicle, making the most of Cat D cars is really about doing your research.
 And that’s where our guide can help you secure a bargain.

 What are the other categories for insurance write offs?

-Obviously not every damaged car will fit into Category D. So there are four designations for insurance write offs.
+Obviously, not every damaged car will fit into Category D. There are actually four designations for insurance write offs.

 After October 2017, Cat S and Cat N replaced Cat C and Cat D respectively.
 The new categories focus more on the condition of the vehicle than the cost.

 Some vehicles, such as classics or models of special interest can be ‘allowed to be repaired irrespective of extent of damage’ as long as they’re safe to return to the road.

 Category A: Cat A cars are considered junk vehicles.
 They are so badly damaged that they have to be destroyed for scrap or put through a scrappage scheme.
 Even salvageable parts must be crushed.

 Category B: Also for cars that must be destroyed and the body shell has to be crushed.
 Cat B vehicles have suffered extensive damage, however, some parts can be removed and repaired to use in other cars, depending on their condition.

 Category C: Cat C cars have suffered repairable damage, but the cost to fix them is deemed more than the vehicle is worth.
 This includes accidents, floods, and fire damage.
 So, the work needed is likely to be substantial.
 This has now been replaced by Category S.